kellyraas/kellyraas.github.io/README.md

 ## [Monty Hall Paradox Simulation](kellyraas.github.io/Projects/Monty_Hall_Simulation/Monty_Hall_Simulation.html)
 *January 2019* </br>
-Recently I found myself in a heated discussion about the Monty Hall Paradox.
-In order to test Vos Savant's claims on the probabilities, I decided to run a quick simulation in R code.
+After watching the movie "21" I found myself in a discussion about the Monty Hall Paradox so I decided to run a quick simulation in R code.